kufbwxfiwy/Shorten-Filenames-for-CDFS/README.md

 # Shorten-Filenames-for-CDFS

-**QBASIC script which shortens long filenames so that they can fit on a CD/DVD.
-With name restoration functionality.**
+**QBASIC script which shortens long filenames so that they can fit on a CD/DVD, with name restoration functionality.**

 This utility takes a directory listing and produces two batch files, one which shortens long filenames so that they